fablabbcn/smartcitizen-docs/docs/Resources/Tutorials/Arduino Serial.md

     **Check if the USB** is properly connected and then, **revise if the port is properly selected**.
 Last, **check if there is a board selected**.

-    If the cable is connected but it's not being recognized by the Arduino IDE, try to reset the SCK by the reset button:
+    If the cable is connected but it's not being recognized by the Arduino IDE, try to reset the SCK by the ON/OFF button:

     <img src="https://live.staticflickr.com/65535/48439505516_1d3bd25915_z.jpg" width="640"  alt="SCK 2.1 Outdoor enclosure">
+    _ON/OFF button_

 !!! info "Arduino IDE 2.x"
     Alternativately, in Arduino IDE 2.x you can select the port from the display on the top